 The move over law in South Carolina is intended to require drivers to move over to provide a single lane buffer for emergency vehicles, but the requirement is a bit more complex in temporary work zones.
 A driver should not yield the right of way by making a lane change into a lane adjacent to a temporary work vehicle or equipment when they are on a highway with at least four lanes.

-What Happens If I Break the Move Over Law?
+What Happens If I Break the Move Over Law in SC?

-A violation of the move over law is a misdemeanor offense in South Carolina.
+A move over violation is a misdemeanor offense in South Carolina.
 State law requires a violator to be fined a minimum of $300 up to $500.

 Similarly, South Carolina Code § 56-5-1536 is the state law that provides protection for highway workers in temporary work zones.